MarcoEidinger/SwiftPlantUML-Xcode-Extension/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@MarcoEidinger-blue.svg)](http://twitter.com/MarcoEidinger)
 # SwiftPlantUML.app

-A macOS application to generate and view a class diagram for Swift code in Xcode with this extension.
+Generate and view a class diagram for Swift code in Xcode or from the Finder.

+Use the hosting macOS application to configure the diagram visualization.

-The Source Editor Extension (as well as the Action extension) makes use of [SwiftPlantUML](https://github.com/MarcoEidinger/SwiftPlantUML) Swift package.
+The Source Editor Extension (as well as the Action extension) makes use of [`SwiftPlantUML`](https://github.com/MarcoEidinger/SwiftPlantUML) Swift package.

 To generate a large diagram from a project with Swift files across folders then I recommend using `SwiftPlantUML` as a command-line tool.